dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_revoke_collection_approvals

 Revokes collection-level approvals from the set of active approvals.
-The `from_subaccount` parameter specifies the token owner's subaccount to which the approval applies, the `spender` the party for which the approval is to be revoked.
+The `from_subaccount` parameter specifies the token owner's subaccount to which the approval to be revoked applies, the `spender` the party for which the approval is to be revoked.
+Not providing either of the `from_subaccount` or `spender` or both means to revoke approvals with any value for the not provided parameter.

+// FIX: t.b.d.: the return value assumes that each revocation for a collection generates its own block / transaction; OK to assume this?

-The response is a vector comprising records with a `token_id` and a variant with `Ok` containing a transaction index indicating the success case or an `Err` variant indicating the error case.
+The response is a vector containing a record for each revoked approval.
+Each element is the `Ok` variant in the success case containing the transaction index and the `Err` variant in the error case containing an error.

-This is the analogous method to `icrc7_revoke_token_approvals` to revoke collection-level approvals.
-Revokes the collection-level approval for `spender` and `from_subaccount` for the collection represented by this ledger.
+This is the analogous method to `icrc7_revoke_token_approvals` for revoking collection-level approvals.

 Revoking a collection-level approval does not affect approvals for individual token ids.